Services in Ontario - Sponsoring family members

 Francophone legal advice lines

-LAO has 4 free regional advice lines that give legal information and advice in French over the telephone to people living in:
+LAO has 4 free regional advice lines that can give legal information and advice in French over the telephone to people living in:

 - Eastern Ontario